digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 2.4.3
+  * Fix a rare TypeError when light metering.
+  * Some code cleanups for the splash screen.

 * 2.4.2
   * Fix the Lux-Dialog's display of the Daylight-Factor for non semi-automatic metering.
   * Make sure the tray-icon always shows the correct lux-level icon.